VeReMi-dataset/VeReMi-NextGen/Documentation/Evaltuation/CaTCH-MBD System/README.md

 # CaTCH-MBD System - Misbehavior Detection

-The core module for detecting misbehavior in V2X messages using plausibility and consistency checks.
+Documentation of the CaTCH-MBD System which utilizes plausibility and consistency checks.

 ## Files